layer5io/docs/content/en/meshmap/designer/comments/_index.md

 ## Conclusion

-Comments in Designer Mode are a valuable tool for enhancing collaboration and conducting efficient design reviews within MeshMap.
-Leverage this feature to enhance communication, capture feedback, and ensure a smooth collaborative design process within MeshMap designer.
+Comments in Designer Mode are a valuable tool for enhancing collaboration and conducting efficient design reviews within Kanvas.
+Leverage this feature to enhance communication, capture feedback, and ensure a smooth collaborative design process within Kanvas designer.